-The Beechwood school nurse is a health professional whose responsibilities include providing basic health care for students, acting as a liaison to parents/guardians specific to student illness and absence from school, handling emergency situations, and serving as a resource person for the Child Study Team and I&RS Committee.
+The Beechwood school nurse is a health professional whose responsibilities include providing basic health care for students, acting as a liaison to parents/guardians specific to student illness and absence from school, handling emergency situations, and serving as a resource person for the RTI and Child Study Teams.

 AIM (Academic Intervention for Mastery) - Beechwood provides basic skills instruction as one of its student support services.
 AIM includes supplemental instruction in the content areas of language arts literacy or mathematics and is available to general education students during school hours.
-Students below academic grade level expectations may be eligible for this program based on teacher recommendations, assessment data, and the I&RS Committee.
-The teachers who provide this instruction collaborate with the respective classroom teacher and ideally provide support through an in-class model.
+Students below academic grade level expectations may be eligible for this program based on teacher recommendations, assessment data, and the RTI team.
+The teachers who provide this instruction collaborate with the respective classroom teacher and provide support through a push in or pull out model.
 Student progress is monitored to determine recommendations to continue or exit this program, or perhaps seek alternate means of support.

-ESL (English as a Second Language) - Beechwood students whose primary spoken language is one other than English are tested to determine their level of English proficiency.
+MLs (Multilingual Learners) - Beechwood students whose primary spoken language is one other than English are tested to determine their level of English proficiency.
 During this process, state criteria are utilized to ascertain eligibility for assistance in language acquisition.
-Eligible students will receive support to promote English language learning.
+Eligible ML students will receive support to promote English language learning.